 SAP HANA Blockchain Service

-Now, that we have understood SAP Cloud Blockchain Services, it is time to look into the SAP HANA blockchain.
-We will go through basic introduction, technical overview, and how to set it up.
+Now that we have understood SAP Cloud Blockchain Services, it is time to look into the SAP HANA blockchain.
+We will go through a basic introduction, technical overview, and how to set it up.
 Let’s get started.

-The last part of the SAP blockchain ecosystem is the SAP HANA Blockchain.
+The last part of the SAP blockchain architecture is the SAP HANA Blockchain.
 It enables popular enterprise blockchain platforms to connect to the popular SAP HANA database.
-This ability to connect to SAP Hana opens up new possibilities and capabilities, not present within other similar blockchain ecosystems.
+This ability to connect to SAP Hana opens up new possibilities and capabilities not present within other similar ecosystems.

-The above image depicts how SAP blockchain ecosystem work.
 SAP is not about creating their own platform.
-They wanted to create an ecosystem that surrounds around SAP, helping the integration of existing SAP technologies and the other enterprise blockchain.
+They wanted to create an ecosystem that surrounds SAP, helping the integration of existing SAP technologies and the other enterprise blockchain.
 Hyperledger Fabric is one of the popular enterprise blockchain platforms that you can work with here.

 In simple words, the SCP blockchain first connects to the blockchain network.
 To join, it utilizes the cloud service using the SAP cloud platform.
 Now, the SAP HANA Blockchain comes into play where it connects the SAP HANA database with the cloud service.